Academic Information and Policies

 In Case of an Extreme Emergency

 Emergency service is available by calling the Forest City Ambulance Service at 911.
 Make sure to give them your precise location.
-Students may call Health Services or Residence Life to inform them of what has happened.
+Students may contact Health Services or Residence Life to inform them of what has happened.

 In case of emergency